pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

 ## Slack Authentication

 1. To get started with creating a Slack app, we will need to signup to slack and create a dummy workspace to test our app.
-This is all very documented by Slack on [this page](https://api.slack.com/slack-apps#creating_apps).
+This is all very well documented by Slack on [this page](https://api.slack.com/slack-apps#creating_apps).

    - First create a dummy work space